-Kids' Relations with Adults
+Kids' Interacting with Adults

 Kids and adults sometimes think of each other as alien species.
 This situation is tougher on kids than it is on adults because adults are bigger and know more.
 Both, however, tend to be a little uncomfortable when they meet for the first time.
 Adults may deal with this discomfort by saying dumb things like “Last time I saw you, you were wearing diapers.”
 Children sometimes deal with it by sulking or being silent or trying to be invisible.

 This awkwardness is generally called shyness, and almost all children are afflicted with it to some degree.
 You can help alleviate this painful stage by passing along some of the following tips.
 However, your child or any young person will be on the way to overcoming the curse of shyness if you can get these two basic ideas across:

 - Everybody, regardless of age, is shy to some degree around new people or in unfamiliar surroundings.

 - Stop worrying about yourself and focus on the other people.